-You can meet and get to know other students through the graduate courses you take, the offices you share with other teaching assistants, the Graduate Students in English (GSE) events you attend, and the conferences and the professionalization events in which you participate.
-Develop a strong support network through the cohort of your fellow graduate students!
+You can meet and get to know other students through the graduate courses you take, the offices you share with other teaching assistants, the Graduate Students in English organization (GSE) events you attend, and the conferences in which you participate.
+Develop a strong support network through the cohort of your fellow graduate students and others working in your discipline and related fields!